keen/explorer/README.md

 <script src="https://d26b395fwzu5fz.cloudfront.net/3.1.0-beta/keen.min.js" type="text/javascript"></script>
 ```

-Include a copy of Keen.DataTools from this project, found under: `dist/keen-data-tools.js`.
+Include a copy of Keen.Explorer from this project, found under: `dist/keen-explorer.js`.

-### 3. Configure a Keen.js client and initialize the Keen.DataTools app
+### 3. Configure a Keen.js client and initialize the Keen.Explorer app

-Initialize a new Keen.js client and then pass that into the initialization of a new Keen.DataTools.App.
+Initialize a new Keen.js client and then pass that into the initialization of a new Keen.Explorer.App.

 ```html
 <script type="text/javascript">